Supplied By Hotel

 - Two to four reliable good quality wireless microphones (plus a backup) for delegate speaking

-- One wired microphone for speaker's podium
+- One wired microphone on an adjustable or flexible gooseneck style stand for speaker's podium

 - Sound board with enough channels to run all equipment, including a balanced (or unbalanced) audio OUTPUT to AV person for webcasting and one high level stereo input to sound board from Power Point computer for presentation audio

-- Amplifier and at least two speakers to ensure good, audible voice quality for speakers and delegates (music will be played with some presentations and during the breaks).
+- Amplifier and at least two speakers to ensure good, audible voice quality for speakers and delegates (music may be played with some presentations and during the breaks).
 Hotel in-house sound system may suffice depending on quality and available connections

 - Technician(s) to man sound board for both days 8am - 6pm

-May be supplyed by Hotel
+May be supplied by Hotel or AV equipment rental company

 - Two LCD or DLP projectors, absolute minimum resolution of 720x1280 (or higher) with 3,100 to 5,000 lumens.